clarkgrubb/home/README.rst

 Summary
 -------

-My dot files, which see use on Darwin, Linux, Cygwin, and MinGW.
+Dot files which see use on Darwin, Linux, Cygwin, and MinGW.

 Observations about home directory organization.
 Personal practice.